Raiford, Florida: 2000 census

+Correctional institutions

-Raiford is also the home of Union Correctional Institution (UCI).
-Florida State Prison (FSP) is right across the Bradford County line, the two institutions having originally been one.
-UCI was the state's first prison, and was originally called Florida State Prison, the name going with the newer institution when the two were split.
-Both institutions house inmates in Death Row facilities.
+The Raiford area includes Union Correctional Institution (UCI) in unincorporated Union County, as well as Florida State Prison (FSP), right across the Bradford County line, the two institutions having originally been one.
+UCI was the state's first prison, and was originally called "Florida State Prison".
+The name went with the newer institution when the two were split.
+Both institutions house inmates in death row facilities.
 FSP conducts all executions, while most death row inmates are housed at UCI.

-UCI has the most diverse population of any correctional institution in the state, with close management inmates and psych inmates as well as open population inmates.
+UCI has the most diverse population of any correctional institution in the state.
+It houses 'close management inmates' and 'psych inmates' as well as 'open population' inmates.
 Most of the latter are age fifty and over.

-FSP houses the violent and criminally insane, all in solitary confinement.
-The penitentiary compound encompasses over fifty acres (200,000 m2) and includes a farm where much food is grown that feeds inmates.
-The prison is the subject of the Lynyrd Skynyrd song "Four Walls of Raiford".
-This prison was shown in an episode of the 1960s television series The Fugitive.
+FSP houses the violent and criminally insane in solitary confinement.
+The men on death row are also in solitary.

+The penitentiary compound encompasses over 50 acre and includes a farm where much food is grown that feeds inmates.
-Although there are many other correctional facilities in the state, among many persons in Florida the term "Raiford" is a metonym for incarceration in Florida State Prison, the "big house."
-Only FSP is called a "prison."
-All others are called correctional institutions.

-Nearby are the state's training facilities for Correctional Officers (CO's), some housing for CO's, and the warden's house.
+Nearby are the state's training facilities for Correctional Officers (COs), some housing for COs, and the warden's house.

-Convicted killer Ted Bundy was executed in Raiford in 1989.
+Convicted serial killer Ted Bundy was held at Raiford for years and executed there in 1989.

+Education

+The school district is the Union County School District, which covers all of Union County.